 Deuteronomy uses unusual parallel terms “the shegar of your herd and the ashtorot of your flock” to describe the offspring of livestock.
 These are names of the ancient West Semitic fertility goddess known as Ashtoret or by her less familiar bi-name Sheger.
 Her consort is (sometimes) the god Ashtor.
 What do we know about these deities and what do they have to do with livestock?

 The genealogy of the tribe of Manasseh appears in Numbers 26 and again in Joshua 17 with slight differences.
-It appears a third time, in 1 Chronicles 7, wholly reconceived.
-This highlights how certain biblical genealogies represent tribal kinship patterns that shift over time.
+It appears a third time, in 1 Chronicles 7, wholly reconceived, highlighting how certain biblical genealogies represent tribal kinship patterns that shift over time.

 The genealogy of the tribe of Manasseh appears in Numbers 26 and again in Joshua 17 with slight differences.
-It appears a third time, in 1 Chronicles 7, wholly reconceived.
-This highlights how certain biblical genealogies represent tribal kinship patterns that shift over time.
+It appears a third time, in 1 Chronicles 7, wholly reconceived, highlighting how certain biblical genealogies represent tribal kinship patterns that shift over time.

 The Hebrew calendar marks multiple news year’s days to express different values: nature and history, universal and particular.